ibbles/LearningUnrealEngine/Pawn.md

 The Pawn knows which Controller is currently controlling it, if any.
 Set to the `AController* Controller` property.

-`TODO:` Write about how to move the PlayerController from pawn to pawn here.
+`TODO:` Write about how to move the Player Controller from Pawn to Pawn here.

 ## Movement

-There is a lot of movement helper code available is one inherits from Character instead of Pawn.
+There is a lot of movement helper code available if one inherits from Character instead of Pawn.

 One way to do movement is to set speed and direction variables based on the input axis values.
 Use the speed and direction values in `Tick`.
-Get the Actor location, add Speed * Direction * DeltaTime, set the Actor location.
+Get the Actor location, add `Speed * Direction * DeltaTime`, set the Actor location.